Vector dark energy and high-z massive clusters: Conclusions

 \section{Conclusions}

-The observation of massive clusters at $z>1$ provides an additional, useful test for the \LCDM$\;$and other cosmological models beyond the standard paradigm.
-In this \textit{Letter} we have shown that the Vector Dark Energy (VDE) scenario \citep{BeltranMaroto:2008} might account for such observations better than the \LCDM$\;$concordance model, since the relative abundance of extremely massive clusters with $M>5\times 10^{14}$\hMsun\ is at all redshifts higher in this non-standard cosmology: the expected number of massive clusters is enhanced in VDE by at least a factor of $\sim 3$ to find an object such as SPT- CL J2106-5844 at redshift $z\approx 1.2$ \citep{Foley:2011} and a factor of $\sim10$ for the other two observed clusters SPT-CL J0546-5346 \citep{Brodwin:2010} and XMMU J2235.3-2557 \citep{Jee:2009}.
+The observation of massive clusters at $z>1$ provides an additional, useful test for \LCDM$\;$and other cosmological models beyond the standard paradigm.
+In this \textit{Letter} we have shown that the Vector Dark Energy (VDE) scenario \citep{BeltranMaroto:2008} might account for such observations better than the \LCDM$\;$concordance model, since the relative abundance of extremely massive cluster is at all redshifts higher in this non-standard cosmology.
+Computing the cumulative number density at different redshifts, we estimated that the expected number of massive clusters is enhanced in VDE by at least a factor of $\sim 3$ for the $M=10^{15}\times\hMsun$ cluster and a factor of $\sim10$ in the other two cases.
 Of course, these results might as well simply point in the direction of modifying the standard paradigm, for example including non-Gaussianities in the initial conditions or either using a higher $\sigma_8$ or $\Omega_M$ value for the \LCDM\, as the comparison to the \LCDM-vde model seems to suggest.

 Nonetheless, this first results on the large scale clustering in the case of VDE cosmology point in the right direction, significantly enhancing the probability of producing extremely massive clusters at high redshift as recent observations seem to require.
-For a more elaborate discussion and comparison of the VDE to the \LCDM\ model (not solely focusing on massive clusters) we though refer the reader to the companion paper (Carlesi et al., in preparation).